thejellis/nasaspaceapps2024clt_PACE_ppj/README.md

 ## Project description

-The main branch is not currently worked on as the feature branch instructionalDesign holds prelimary data, code, and output In the instructionalDesign branch contains a python notebook that was built and run in google colab.
+The main branch contains the folder Instructional Design holds prelimary data, code, and output.
+These files include the python notebook and the R script to generate the output.
+In the instructional Design folder contains a python notebook that was built and run in google colab.
 The code is in alpha and will not run without adjustments for api keys
 The website data is housed on the wix;

 ## Who this project is for